 - 2 modes: Classic or Competition

 - 70+ levels

 Computer Coding For Kids Summary

-We hope that you’ve enjoyed our article Top 7 Coding for Kids products where we provided in-depth reviews on:
+We hope that you’ve enjoyed our article on Top 21 Coding for Kids products where we provided in-depth reviews on:

 - Breakout Mentors

 - Code Monster